-During terms 1 and 2 of Year 12, students are briefed on the requirements for Oxbridge and Medicine and discussion sessions begin around extra reading.
+During the first and second term of Year 12, students are briefed on the requirements for Oxbridge and Medicine and discussion sessions begin around extra reading.
 Visiting speakers form an important part of the programme and students are encouraged to attend the Oxford Study Days in March and the Cambridge Open Day in July.
 Application for the Eton Summer School is also encouraged.
 Heads of Department play an important role in identifying and supporting the potential candidates academically.

 From June of Year 12, students are given support and guidance with their personal statements and help completing the UCAS form to meet the early deadline of 15th October.
 A rigorous schedule of practice interviews, with a variety of interviewers both from Gordon’s and outside, ensures candidates are well prepared for this part of the process.
 Recently we have linked up with schools such as Wellington College to broaden interview provision.

 Gordon’s School offers Sixth Form students a comprehensive careers programme to prepare for Post-18 progression.

 - Industry speakers: guest speakers from a range of professions such as barristers, architects, occupational psychologists, to name just a few, provide insight into their professions and their journey towards it.

 - One to one meeting with our dedicated careers advisor.